No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

-When you’re planning to import carpets from China, there are some important legal steps you need to follow.
+When you’re planning to import from carpet manufacturers in China, there are some important legal steps you need to follow.
 Importing carpets involves both domestic and international laws you must comply with, just like any other international trade task.

 First, it’s important to understand the specific permits or licenses you need.
 This could include an import license and customs declaration.
 You also need to meet product standards and safety rules for textiles.